neon-bindings/rfcs/text/0030-shared-event-queue.md

 With the recent [node.js changes][0] `ThreadsafeFunction` will loop over pending calls, invoking up to 1000 of them in the same tick instead of running each new call on a separate UV loop tick.
-This is an implementation detail that is intentionally not covered by `napi_create_threadsafe_function` documentation to allow for potential performance optimizations in the future.
+This is an implementation detail that is not covered by `napi_create_threadsafe_function` documentation to allow for potential performance optimizations in the future.

+The API offered by Neon encourages users to create new `EventQueue`s through `cx.queue()` call thus preventing this optimization from having an effect.
-Neon doesn't currently leverage it without the proposed changes because a new `ThreadsafeFunction` is created for each new `EventQueue`, and `cx.queue()` creates a new `EventQueue` every time as requested.
-So instead of doing that it is proposed that we use existing `lifetime::InstanceData` internal API layer to hold a wrapper around `ThreadsafeFunction` tailored to execute Rust closures specifically, and to use an `Arc` reference to a `RwLock` over this wrapper in the `EventQueue` for a shared access.
+So instead of doing that it we propose to use existing `lifetime::InstanceData` internal API layer to hold a wrapper around `ThreadsafeFunction` tailored to execute Rust closures specifically, and to use an `Arc` reference to a `RwLock` over this wrapper in the `EventQueue` for a shared access.

+Use of `RwLock` is required because `.reference()`/`.unref()` methods of `ThreadsafeFunction` need `mut self`.

 # Drawbacks
 [drawbacks]: #drawbacks